inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 WGS84.
 This is a very common Geographic Coordinate System (GCS) for representing data.
 But there’s a problem, as we will see.

-- Open the project :doc:`world.qgs`, located in the :doc:`qgis/ folder`
+- Open the project :file:`world.qgs`, located in the :file:`qgis/ folder`
 - Zoom in to Indonesia by using the Zoom In tool.

 .. image:: /static/training/beginner/qgis-inasafe/image54.*
    :align: center

 - Setting the scale in the Scale field, which is in the Status Bar along the bottom of the screen.
 While over Indonesia, set this value to 1:20000000 (one to twenty million).

 .. image:: /static/training/beginner/qgis-inasafe/image55.*
    :align: center

 - Now pan around the map while keeping an eye on the Scale field.

 Notice the scale changing?
 That’s because you’re moving away from the one point